Veeramanikantachari/codesoft/README.md

 # codesoft
-In this repository codesoft i have done some projects that i have uploded to here
+In this repository codesoft, i have done some projects that i have uploded to here